-Audubon Greenwich owns and manages 686 acres on seven sanctuaries in Greenwich, including the Main Sanctuary located at 613 Riversville Road.
+The Audubon Center in Greenwich owns and manages 686 acres on seven sanctuaries in Greenwich, including the Main Sanctuary located at 613 Riversville Road.
 Members and the public are welcome to enjoy the seven miles of trails throughout the year from sunrise to sunset.
 The sanctuary's trails lead to hardwood forests, old fields, lake, streams, and vernal pools.
-Reminders of the past are the stone walks, an old apple orchard, and original New England homestead buildings.
+Reminders of the past are the stone walls, an old apple orchard, and original New England homestead buildings.
 Our sanctuaries are a haven, in the increasingly urbanized tri-state metropolitan area, for a vast array of birds and other wildlife.

 613 Riversville Road